-- If you are a woman, use adequate contraception to ensure you do not become pregnant while taking Trulicity.
-For a planned pregnancy, it is recommended Trulicity is discontinued at least two months before conception.
+- If you are a woman, then use adequate contraception to ensure you do not become pregnant while taking Trulicity.
+For a planned pregnancy, it is recommended that Trulicity is discontinued at least two months before conception.
 Tell your doctor if you inadvertently become pregnant while taking Trulicity.

 6. Response and effectiveness

 - Treatment with Trulicity 0.75mg subcutaneously reduced HbA1c levels by 9% and blood glucose levels by 16.1% when fasting.
 Bodyweight was reduced by 1.5%.

 - Treatment with Trulicity 1.5mg subcutaneously reduced HbA1c levels by 10.5% and blood glucose levels by 17.7% when fasting.
 Bodyweight was reduced by 2.3%.

 - In comparison trials, Trulicity appears more effective than sitagliptin (Januvia), but not as effective as Ozempic at improving blood glucose control and reducing body weight.

 Medicines that interact with Trulicity may either decrease its effect, affect how long it works for, increase side effects, or have less of an effect when taken with Trulicity.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.

 Common medications that may interact with Trulicity include:

 - antidepressants such as tricyclic antidepressants (such as amitriptyline and nortriptyline) or monoamine oxidase inhibitors (MAOI) (eg, selegiline, isocarboxazid, and phenelzine)

 - antipsychotics, such as aripiprazole